 WAIT researcher Kari Anne Drangsland

-PhD candidate Kari Anne Drangsland has contributed to the WAIT project with ethnographic field research in Hamburg, Germany, and in this brief outline she answers a few questions on her engagement in WAIT.
+PhD candidate Kari Anne Drangsland has contributed to the WAIT project with ethnographic field research in Hamburg, Germany.

 The first experience of waiting that comes to my mind, and that might express something valuable about waiting and time more generally, is related to my role as a mother.
 When my son got diabetes at the age of two, our (the parents) days and nights got structured by new intervals of waiting.
 This reconfigured my own sense of time, and I believe triggered my academic interest in time.
 From the day he was diagnosed, the temporal structure of our days and nights was formed by reoccurring periods of waiting of very short duration: the seconds one had to wait while the measuring equipment calculated the sugars in the blood.
 In this period of waiting the question waved through: Did the amount of insulin we gave some minutes or hours ago fit the amount of carbohydrates, his activity level and the levels of the various hormones in his body so that a non-harmful sugar-level was reached?
 In these dense seconds, a future horizon or longer time line also was entangled, that is, that of my son’s organs, kidneys, eyes, heart and toes, as I knew the damaging effect of every high blood sugar level (long-term harms of Diabetes I often appears after 20 years).
 Thus, these seconds made a dense and affective timespace of waiting.
 When we later got new technology, which constantly monitored his blood sugar, time was restructured again.
 This experience has been a point of departure for me to think about how peoples’ experience of time and waiting can change for example when people fall sick or with new technologies.
 Also, it relates to how waiting is a meaningful and saturated, affective and bodily experience.
 In these short intervals, future and present, growth and decay weaved together.

-- How did you become a part of the WAIT research?
+How did you become a part of the WAIT research team?

 I read about the project in a University paper, and since I have worked with issues of migration and generally been interested in questions of time I saw it as a most interesting and important project.
 When the PhD position was announced, I knew I wanted to apply.